OmarSiwy/CileExplorer/README.md

 # Accelerated File Explorer (Cile Explorer)

-Written Completely in C and Zig, and using Zig as a build system. this project is meant to reach the max speed that a File Explorer is supposed to go using:
+Written Completely in C and Zig, using Zig as a build system. this project is meant to reach the max speed that a File Explorer is supposed to go above and beyond using these new techniques:

+1. String comparisong using aho-corasick <= (GPU Powered)
-1. Cache the Folder/File System
+2. Cache the Folder/File System to avoid researching same directory if already searched (**working on this currently**)
-2. Detect Changes and Update Cache
-3. Cache using the least storage, and fastest speed
-4. GPU Powered, Parrallel

 # Why Zig?